emmt/VMLMB/README.md

-`VMLMB` (for *Variable Metric Limited Memory with Bounds*) is a quasi-Newton optimization method with small memory requirements and which may take into account for separable bound constraints.
-This algorithm is of particular interest for minimizing a smooth cost function of a potentially very large number of variables (millions or billions) and under bound constraints.
-`VMLMB` has been successfully used to solve many different kinds of problems notably image restoration in *inverse problems* framework.
+`VMLMB` (for *Variable Metric Limited Memory with Bounds*) is a quasi-Newton optimization method with small memory requirements and which may take into account separable bound constraints.
+This algorithm is of particular interest for minimizing a smooth cost function of a potentially very large number of variables (millions or billions) possibly under bound constraints.  `VMLMB` has been successfully used to solve many different kinds of problems notably image restoration in *inverse problems* framework.

 The objective of this repository is to provide algorithms that:
 * run out of the box (no additional libraries needed);